tembo-io/website/docs/postgres_guides/listing-all-connections-in-postgres/listing-all-connections-in-postgres.md

 - **datname** - It shows the names of the connected database.
 It gives the human-readabale name of the database connected with the session.

-- **pid** - It shows the process ID (pid) of teh backend server process associated with the session.
+- **pid** - It shows the process ID (pid) of the backend server process associated with the session.
 There is a backend process for each individual active session.

 - **usesysid** - It lists down the system identifier of all the users who has started the session.